michelleconville/oir_events/README.md

 * As a developer, I need to set up the project so that it is ready for implementing the core features
 * As a developer, I need to create static resources so that images and CSS work on the website
 * As a developer, I need to create the navbar so that users can navigate the website
-* As a developer I need to create the footer with social media links and contact information so this information can be found on any page on the website
+* As a developer I need to create the footer with social media links so this information can be found on any page on the website
 * As a developer, I need to create the base.html page and structure so that other pages can reuse the layout

 EPIC 2 - Authentication Epic